speeches/git-init/slides/expectation.md

 # Git replace

 - our crazy folder naming convention `_v1`, `_old`, `_bkp`, ` (1)`
-- our fear to delete an unused file (but potentially helpful in future)
+- our fear to delete an unused file (but potentially helpful in the future)

 ---

-# Git Add
+# Git introduce

-- Working together (managing conflicts if necessary)
+- Working together (in a safe way)
-- Branches
+- Branches concept
 - ... a lot of advanced things